qdraw/tabletop/README.md

 # Tabletop

+# Not maintained anymore: the project targets .NET Core 3.1 and no updates are planned

 Tabletop is a cloud-based, mobile-ready, event tracking system.
 We use it to see if the table footbal is free.

 ## Builds